-When a problem comes up with your dishwasher, understanding Samsung dishwasher error codes can help you troubleshoot issues that you may have with your dishwasher.
+Samsung dishwasher error codes can appear on your digital display screen when there is a problem with the normal operations of your Samsung dishwasher.
+By understanding the Samsung dishwasher error codes, you can solve any problems that may arise.
 Models with a digital display will display an error code when something is wrong with a particular part of your dishwasher.
 Samsung dishwasher troubleshooting is something you can do on your own without being an expert in appliances.

 Samsung Dishwasher Troubleshooting Codes

 Below are some common Samsung dishwasher error codes and the steps you can take to solve the problem: